LineageOS/android_device_xiaomi_onclite/README.md

-Copyright (C) 2019-2020 The LineageOS Project
+SPDX-FileCopyrightText: 2019-2024 The LineageOS Project

+SPDX-License-Identifier: Apache-2.0

   Device configuration for Xiaomi Redmi 7
  =========================================

-  The Xiaomi Redmi 7 (codenamed "Onclite") is an budget smartphone from Xiaomi.
+  The Xiaomi Redmi 7 (codenamed "onclite") is an budget smartphone from Xiaomi.

   It was announced and released in April 2019.

   ## Device specifications